FDSN/source-identifiers/definition.rst

-  For temporary networks, starting with X, Y, Z or 0-9, the 2 character network code may be mapped either unchanged, or may follow the "Transitional mapping of previously allocated temporary network codes" by appending the start year to create a 6 character code.
+  For temporary networks, starting with X, Y, Z or 0-9, the 2 character network code may be mapped either unchanged, or may follow the "Transitional mapping of previously allocated temporary network codes" by appending the start year to create a 6 character code, when the 6-character code has been allocated by the FDSN.

 **Station codes**